konomu/lagrange-personal/_posts/2024-08-24-wa-ga-topic-position.md

 # Which Part is the Topic?

-This principle is also known as the **principle of topic position**.
-We use this to decide **which part of the clause/sentence is the topic and where we should place it**.
+Once we have established that some sentence contains a topic, we move to the next stage of the flowchart.
+The principle of topic position decides **which part of the clause/sentence is the topic and where we should place it**.

-The topic is something that you want to talk about, and the comment is something you want to convey about the topic.
+The topic is what you are talking about, and the comment is something you are conveying about the topic.
 So when choosing what becomes the topic and what becomes the comment, we can follow the general rule that **the comment conveys one option among other options relating to the topic**.

 ![Chart explaining the above rule with the example 父がこの本を買ってくれたのだ。](assets/img/topic.png)

 # <a name="choosing-topic" style="text-decoration: none; pointer-events: none;">Choosing the Topic

-### <a name="cwlc" style="text-decoration: none; pointer-events: none;">Word-level Considerations
+### <a name="cwlc" style="text-decoration: none; pointer-events: none;">Word-Level Considerations

 Many rules besides this general one are useful for choosing the topic and comment.
 First, we'll take a look at one case that **must** become a comment.